6. Project Models to Multiple Scenarios

 future_pscen = c("ssp126", "ssp585"),

-all the scenarios we will predict and also shows the root directory
+all the scenarios we will project to, and shows the root directory where

 pr